r3tex/nephilim/README.md

 ## Von Neumann Architecture

 Modern computers tend to work with a clock, a bus, a CPU, and various layers of caching.
 It would be ideal to architect Nephilim to run as "natively" as possible on this hardware.
 Initially we will just focus on code that is performant on Linux based x64 PCs.
 At a later point it might be interesting to move it to [Ring 0](https://en.wikipedia.org/wiki/Protection_ring) and let it output machine code and data directly to memory.
-Ultimately it would be ideal to run Nephilim on hardware that is purpose-built.
+Ultimately it would be ideal to run Nephilim on hardware that is purpose-built such as FPGAs, ASICs, or even better, something even more specialized like IBMs [phase-change](https://research.ibm.com/blog/analog-ai-chip-inference) processor.

 ## Transformer Architecture